 It can be difficult to take time out of a busy, hectic lifestyle to sit down with the elderly and give them our time and attention.
 Allow them to share the stories of their past or simply sit and hold the hand of those who can no longer speak.
 Let them know they are valued – not for what they have accomplished in life or what they can do for us, but simply because they were created in the image of God.

 What is a digital pilgrimage?
-It is an opportunity that the U. S. Catholic bishops are asking for you to take part in through 9 Days for Life.
+It is an opportunity that the U. S. Catholic bishops are asking for you to take part in through 9 Days for Life – January 14-22, 2019.

 Wherever you are, you can join with thousands across the country in praying for an increased respect for life, in reaching out to others, and in sharing the joyful truth that every life is worth living.
 You can download the novena online, or receive it through Facebook, email, text message or an app.
 You’ll be able to access new intentions, brief reflections, suggested actions, and more each day.
 Sign up at 9daysforlife.com

-Make a commitment in 2017 to do something that shows your support for life.
+Make a commitment this year to do something that shows your support for life.
 Standing for life is one of the most important tasks of this generation.
 It is a call that all Catholics need to respond to.
 When you have an open mind and an open heart, God may move you outside of your comfort zone and allow you to grow in holiness.
-Who knows, maybe through taking small steps for life in 2017 by 2018 you’ll be ready to pray outside abortion clinics and minister to hurting women or take a trip to the March for Life!
+Who knows, maybe through taking small steps for life you’ll be ready to pray outside abortion clinics and minister to hurting women or take a trip to the March for Life!

 Did you enjoy this post?
 Please share it!

 Broken link?
 Typo?
 Please let us know.
 We love your feedback!